shrutigore-ds/stock-risk-return-analysis/README.md

-# Stock Risk & Return Analysis
+# 📊 Stock Risk & Return Analysis

-## 📊 Project Overview

-This project performs an end-to-end analysis of the historical risk and return characteristics of five major technology companies:
+An end-to-end financial data analytics project analyzing the historical risk and return characteristics of five major technology companies using **Python, SQL, Excel, and Power BI**.

+---

+## 📌 Project Overview

+This project evaluates and compares the historical stock performance of:

 - Amazon
 - Apple
-- Facebook
+- Facebook (Meta)
 - Google
 - Microsoft

-The analysis combines **Python, SQL, Excel, and Power BI** to clean, analyze, visualize, and compare stock performance.
+The analysis combines data preparation, financial calculations, SQL analysis, Python-based exploratory analysis, and an interactive Power BI dashboard to understand the relationship between **risk, return, and risk-adjusted performance**.

 ---

 ## 🎯 Business Objective

-The objective of this project is to evaluate and compare the historical performance and risk characteristics of the selected companies using key financial metrics.
+The objective is to compare the historical performance and risk characteristics of the selected companies using key financial metrics.

 The analysis focuses on: